mintpepper95/KnowledgeIsPower/Javascript/Basic data types.md

 ##### First class functions
-Means fn can be treated like variables, we can assign them, push them to arrays, pass them as parameters to other functions, and return fn from fn.
+Means fn can be treated like objects, we can assign them, push them to arrays, pass them as parameters to other functions, and return fn from fn.

 ##### Higher order functions